Welcome to PleasantMount.us

 The son of Major Robert Wescott, George with his wife Caroline

 (Davenport) had a son in 1832 in Bethany, and named him Robert Wescott.
-Robert became a doctor, lived 57 years, and is
+Robert became a doctor, lived 57 years to 1890, and is

 Lowell Cemetery, MA.

 If you have any additional information regarding this Wescott family, please pass it along to Brett.

 It gets snow and cold in the Winters!

 Nov 22 Sunset

 "It is doubtful if there is another county in the State of Pennsylvania which has so many townships and hamlets named for places in the Orient.